 Can you really make money blogging?

 For years I have read inspirational income reports published by my favorite bloggers and I thought to myself, if only.
-These people make tens of thousands of dollar each month, travel the world while blogging, and generally live a life I could only dream of.
+These people make tens of thousands of dollars each month, travel the world while blogging, and generally live a life I could only dream of.

 Then one day I saw a quote: